Flowlabsio/flutter_starter_kit/README.md

 make create_firebase_project
 ```

-This command could be failed because the name is used on another project, and the names of the projects could be unique, if that happen try to run the next command for each failed project
+This command could be failed because the name is used on another project (and the names of the projects could be unique), if that happen try to run the next command for each failed project

 ```
 firebase projects:create <project-name>-<env>
 ```

+Or go to the console and drop the projects created and start again this process

 ### Configuration services